urdms104/2020-spring-dms104/syllabus-previous.md

 Students may also use Slack to ask questions and get help from the TAs and professor.

-- Sign-up for access to the DMS 104 Slack Workspace here:  [join.slack.com/t/dms104/signup](https://join.slack.com/t/dms104/signup)
+- Sign-up for access to the DMS 104 Slack Workspace here:  join.slack.com/t/dms104/signup
   - Students must use their **rochester.edu** email when signing-up for access

 - After the student has created their account, they can access the  DMS 104 Slack Workspace here: [dms104.slack.com](https://dms104.slack.com)

   - Consider bookmarking that address
   - For faster access, consider installing the Slack application for Windows, Mac, iOS, or Android
-  - Using your PC, Mac, iPhone or Android device, go to this address to download the native application for whichever platform you're using: https://slack.com/downloads
-  - Consider turning-on Slack notifications in the smartphone app; they can be customized to keep from being overwhelmed with notifications
+  - Also consider turning-on Slack notifications in the smartphone app; they can be customized so the student is not overwhelmed with notifications

 ## Texts and Materials